 Pros and Cons of Online College Degree Programs

-There are a lot of options for students considering enrollment in an online degree program.
+There are a lot of options for students considering enrollment in an undergraduate or graduate online degree program.
 For example, a student just starting his or her postsecondary education may earn an applied associate's degree in their specific field of interest or a general associate's degree that transfers to a 4-year program.
 Working professionals may be interested in online graduate programs, such as a Master of Business Administration, in order to advance their careers.
 Online degree programs come with both advantages and disadvantages.

 There are a variety of advantages to earning a degree online, including the flexibility of these programs, the cost-saving elements of studying from home and the ability to study at any college in the country without traveling.